Big Three (San Antonio Spurs): 2015–16 season

 During the 2015–16 NBA season, which ended up being their last season together, the main trio and the Spurs finished with a franchise-best 67–15 record and earned the number two seed in the Western Conference.
 The Spurs swept the Memphis Grizzlies in the first round but lost a six-game series to the Oklahoma City Thunder in the conference semifinals.

 On July 11, 2016, Tim Duncan announced that he was retiring from the NBA after a nineteen-year career, thus ending the "Big Three" era.

 Post-"Big Three"

 In the 2016–17 season, the Spurs reached the Western Conference Finals, losing to Golden State in a four-game sweep after leading scorer Kawhi Leonard was injured in Game 1.
 The Warriors went on to win the 2017 NBA championship.
 During the 2018 playoffs, the Spurs were defeated by the Warriors, 4–1, in the first round of the playoffs.
-The remaining members of the group, Ginobili and Parker, played in the series; Ginobili averaged 9.0 points per game and Parker averaging 6.0 points per game.
-After the 2017–18 NBA season, Parker signed with the Charlotte Hornets and Ginobili retired.
+The remaining members of the group, Ginóbili and Parker, played in the series; Ginóbili averaged 9.0 points per game and Parker averaging 6.0 points per game.
+After the 2017–18 NBA season, Parker signed with the Charlotte Hornets and Ginóbili retired.
 Parker played one season with the Hornets, then retired after the 2018–19 NBA season.